Buy versus rent

 Rather than listening to commonly spread advice such as “renting is throwing money away”, learn about the pros and cons of buying versus renting and come to a decision that fits your life at the moment.
 There is no clear option that is always better than the other, and there is no option that is always better for you in every stage of life.

 The “don’t throw money away” statement you often hear has to do with the rent disappearing from your bank account never to be seen again, and with buying a house, at least you pay off the mortgage and get to keep that amount in the value of your house.
 What is forgotten are the costs of owning a house.
+These are the unrecoverable costs of home ownership.
 That same mortgage you pay off also includes interest on the loan, which is also money disappearing never to be seen again.

 Further, you buy a house in a certain state at 100% value.
 Over time without maintenance, your house will wear down.
 The paintwork will deteriorate and decrease the value of your home to, say, 95% of the original bought value.
 To bring your house up to 100% value again, you have to spend money on the paintwork, which is also throwing money away.
 You do not gain any money in the grand scheme of things, you simply bring the value of your house back to your bought price.